 Business case

 The business case might also be referred to as the financial drivers behind a project related closely to the problem statement.
 The business case is a short statement that explains why the project should be started.
-Usually, you identify the project needs as a first step; however, it is important to remember that this differs from the wants of the client.
+Usually, you identify the project needs as a first step; however, it is essential to remember that this differs from the client’s wants.

 Project scope